 The function of the magic circle is to forbid people from bringing external motivations and personal histories into the world of play to make everyone equal.
 Playful interventions expand the notion of this magic circle into our everyday life.
 Through playful artifacts, it overrides our existing social rules for a new one.

-From the reality of begging on the street to the unused pile of old smartphones, I aim to change the rules through playful interventions.
+From the notion of begging on the street to the problem of biased AI algorithms, I question them with playful interventions.